1.1 City employees are “at will’ employees.

 (9) Holds, directly or indirectly, for personal financial gain, investment or speculation, any interest in real property situated within the City, if such employee in his or her official duties performs any function requiring exercising discretion for the City regarding regulating land use or development; provided, this prohibition shall not apply to:

-iv.
-Real property devoted to the personal use or residence of the employee or member of the employee’s immediate family; or
+- Real property devoted to the personal use or residence of the employee or a family member of the employee’s; or

 (10) No city employee shall use his official authority or influence to interfere with or affecting the result of an election for a position on the City Council or for Mayor.